allankapoor/hurricane_damage/README.md

 ![no_converge](https://github.com/allankapoor/hurricane_damage/blob/master/readme_images/no_converge.png)

-Model convergence was ultimately improved by a combination of several updates to the model architecture:</p>
+Model convergence was ultimately achieved through a combination of several updates to the model architecture:</p>
  * Reduction in kernel size and stride for the first convolution layer
  * Reduction in number of filters in first convolution layer
  * Reduction in number of nodes in each dense layer by 50%